m3ll0c/etherseek/README.md

-# EtherHide
+# EtherSeek

 **EtherHide** is a blockchain-based technique for hiding malicious payloads within Ethereum smart contracts.
 Attackers leverage this to **deliver malware, exfiltrate data, or obfuscate C2 communications**.

-`etherseek` is a cyber intelligence tool designed to identify and analyze the **EtherHide** technique.
+`EtherSeek` is a cyber intelligence tool designed to identify and analyze the **EtherHide** technique.
 It extracts relevant **network information** from infected sites, enabling analysts to correlate suspicious activities to a crypto wallet.

 ## ✨ Features